We're Back in Berlin Ja!

 Eurovision

 Never heard of it before?
 Either had we.
-It is a song competition between European nations (I am confused how is Israel is grouped in there).
-Unfortunately, in the past few years everyone started singing in English.
-Luckily, that does mean you can hear some hilarious pronunciation and understand some bizarre lyrical choices.
+This song competition between European nations (although I am confused how Israel is grouped in there) is a crazy mess.
 Some performances are good.
 Some performances are fun.
-Most performances are crazy tacky and terrible!
+Most performances are crazy tacky and terrible.
+Sequins!
+Lights!
+Dancing!
+Madness!

 Example A: Maldova